JanneMattila/some-questions-and-some-answers/q&a/aad_enterprise_app_user_assignments.md

 We can implement above scenario using following steps:

 1. Register application: `Maintainer App`
-- Add following `Application` permissions: `Application.ReadWrite.OwnedBy` and `Directory.Read.All`
+- Add following `Application` permissions: `Application.ReadWrite.OwnedBy` and `Directory.Read.All` (see **NOTE** below)
 - [Application.ReadWrite.OwnedBy](aad_automations.md#applicationreadwriteownedby-permission) is
 required for managing applications that this applications owns
-- [Directory.Read.All](https://docs.microsoft.com/en-us/graph/permissions-reference#application-permissions-21) is required because this application has to find users and groups from the directory (or alternatively `User.Read.All` and/or `Group.Read.All` depending on your requirements)
+- [Directory.Read.All](https://docs.microsoft.com/en-us/graph/permissions-reference#application-permissions-21) is required because this application has to find users and groups from the directory
+- **NOTE**: You can alternatively use `User.Read.All` and/or `Group.Read.All` to limit the permission scope if that fulfills your requirements

 2. Grant admin consent for above permissions